bskrainka/bskrainka.github.io/_posts/2018-01-11-seattle-data-science-journal-club-launch.md

 ---

 I love working as a data scientist in industry with rich data and fascinating, real-world problems.
-But, I miss having access to high quality seminars where I could discuss the latest research and ideas with peers.
+But, I miss having access to high quality seminars where I can discuss the latest research and ideas with peers.
 Looking at the flourishing data science journal clubs in [Silicon Valley](https://www.meetup.com/Silicon-Valley-Data-Science-Journal-Club/?_cookie-check=8JqBejiS8KtzrbG6)